OpenVidu/openvidu.io-docs/docs/deployment/pro-enterprise/enterprise-aws.md

 To deploy OpenVidu Enterprise in AWS with High Availability you need at least:

-- **A FQDN (Fully Qualified Domain Name) pointing to any IP**.
-This domain should be pointing to a _"Dummy IP"_ before deploying anything, for example "`8.8.8.8`" (it could be any IP).
-The Domain name will be changed at the end of the instructions to the Load Balancer URL created by the Cloudformation Stack.
+- **A FQDN (Fully Qualified Domain Name)**.The Domain name will be configured at the end of the instructions to point to the Load Balancer URL created by the Cloudformation Stack.
 - **A Certificate installed in AWS valid for the previous FQDN (Fully Qualified Domain Name)**: This cloudformation automatically configures a Load Balancer to work with OpenVidu.
 It is necessary to use the ARN of the certificate as a parameter to the cloudformation.
 - **A running Elasticsearch and Kibana deployment**.
 If you don't have any Elastic Stack deployed, check this [guide](/openvidu-pro/monitoring-elastic-stack/#examples-of-managed-elastic-stack-services) on how to deploy an Elastic Stack as a service in AWS or Elastic Cloud.
 - **A user configured in your Elastic Stack to be used in the OpenVidu configuration**.
 You can use a normal user with all privileges, or just use a fine-grained one.
 Check this guide on [how to create a fine-grained](openvidu-pro/monitoring-elastic-stack/#create-a-fine-grained-user) user.